 The armpits are prone to pimples and other skin issues.
 Causes of pimples in the armpit include friction, ingrown hairs, razor burn, and bacterial infections.

-The skin under the arms is thin and delicate.
-It contains many sweat glands and hair follicles that can become clogged.
-As a result, the armpits are prone to pimples, boils, and other skin issues, which can be uncomfortable.
+The skin under the arms contains many sweat glands and hair follicles that can clog, causing pimples and other bumps.

 Even though red bumps and pimples may all look the same, there are some distinct differences in how a doctor will diagnose and treat them.

 Home remedies or medical treatments can often be effective in treating armpit pimples.

 The underarm area gets exposure to quite a lot of friction as the arms swing back and forth.
 Whenever skin rubs over skin, it is possible that injury, irritation, and even infection can result.

 The skin can also rub against tight clothing, the band on a bra, and the straps of a purse or backpack.

 This friction can contribute to inflammation and irritation in the armpits, leading to clogged pores and pimples.
 People often sweat in the armpits, even after using a deodorant or antiperspirant, and this moisture can worsen the irritation.